senseantisense/journal/README.md

 # Hugh Boone

-This the personal site of Hugh Boone at [hughboone.com](https://hughboone.com).
+This is the personal site of Hugh Boone at [hughboone.com](https://hughboone.com).